sushmithamahalingam/Diabetes-Prediction/README.md

 📬 How to reach me: [sushmithamahalingamoffical@gmail.com](sushmithamahalingamoffcial@gmail.com)<br>

 💪 This is where I write, code and solve problems.<br><br>
- As a Data Science Student, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+ As a information technology Student, I enjoy using python to solve all program

 -------------------------------------------------------------------------------------------------------